 You are not required to participate in the protest since the protestor is actually challenging the government’s award action.
 Read information about the GAO Automatic Stay.

-What is a protective order under GAO bid protest rules?
+What is a protective order under bid protest rules?

 For additional information about the legal bid protest definition and help with meeting the GAO government contract protest timeline, call our CFOC and GAO bid protest attorneys at 1-866-601-5518.